1Why would I use Hygenall?

 According to government studies, Hygenall products are 95% more effective than the worse products, and 45% over some of the better performing products on the market.

-13If cheap products that claim to also remove heavy metals, why not use them?
+13Why not use cheap products that also claim to remove heavy metals?

 Look for the credibility of Hygenall branded products that have been invented, tested and recommended by the U.S. Government.
 Given how heavy metals can dramatically affect the brain in children, or are extremely carcinogenic, and since the main source of contamination is usually working adults, you should want to get rid of these metals as much as possible.
 Hygenall products that claim >90% efficacy have been tested by well-known and reputable third party labs.